Ampherost/Cs180-Project/README.md

 # 🧠 CodeConquest — Practice Coding Smarter

-CodeConquest is a web app designed to help developers improve their coding fundamentals through interactive practice problems.
+CodeConquest is a web app designed to help developers improve their coding fundamentals through interactive learning and practice problems.

 Built using [Next.js](https://nextjs.org), [Tailwind CSS](https://tailwindcss.com), and deployed on [Vercel](https://vercel.com).
 Auth and backend are powered by [Supabase](https://supabase.com).